Plan Your Town

 The Plan Change sought to update Schedule 3 to ensure that it continues to represent the most significant trees in the District.
 In addition, the plan change will ensure that rules relating to protected trees in District Plan offer landowners increased flexibility to carry out maintenance and pruning work while still protecting significant trees.
 This plan change became operative on 24 May 2017.
 Find out more.

 Plan Change 46 - Development Concept Plan for Poultry Processing and Manufacturing, Waitoa.
 This plan change amended the Development Concept Plan for the Inghams Enterprises (NZ) Pty Limited poultry processing factory in Waitoa.

 Progressive development of the Inghams site means that the Development Concept Plan ('DCP') has effectively been superseded by resource consents and no longer provides for future growth of the facility.
 The purpose of the Plan Change was to ensure alignment between Inghams' existing resource consents and the DCP contained within the Matamata-Piako District Plan, and to provide for additional growth and development.
 This plan change has been adopted by Council and became operative on 23 December 2015.
 Find out more.

 Plan Changes 43 and 44 - Transport and Works and Network Utilities.
 These sections include provisions on the issues of vehicle entranceways, car parking, noise effects of railways and state highways, transmission lines and telecommunication towers, and where renewable energy generation can occur.
+These plan changes became operative on 21 October 2015.
 Find out more.